ioBroker/ioBroker.admin/README.md

 * (foxriver76) fixed jsonConfig jsonEditor component
 * (foxriver76) assume status as offline if status state value has been deleted (e.g. via `setState` with `expire` option)
 * (foxriver76) fixed jsonConfig CheckLicense edge case error
+* (foxriver76) added tooltip to ObjectBrowserValue to show that ack-flag cannot be used to control a device

 ### 6.6.0 (2023-07-05)
 * (klein0r) New json config component added: accordion